-Spring 2015: A literature review of social acceptance and trust in energy development, Communities in Perspective: Literature Review of the Dimensions of Social Acceptance for Energy Development and the Role of Trust:, (author: Laura Nourallah).
+Spring 2015: A literature review of social acceptance and trust in energy development, Communities in Perspective: Literature Review of the Dimensions of Social Acceptance for Energy Development and the Role of Trust: by Laura Nourallah.

 Fall 2015/Winter 2016: Interviews with two dozen senior energy, environmental and Indigenous leaders assessing their views of challenges to community confidence in energy decision-making.
-The findings were published in the report, Fair Enough : Assessing Community Confidence in Energy Authorities (authors: Michael Cleland with Laura Nourallah and Stewart Fast).
+The findings were published in the report, Fair Enough : Assessing Community Confidence in Energy Authorities by Michael Cleland, with Laura Nourallah and Stewart Fast.

 Spring 2016-Fall 2016: The research team undertook detailed deep-dive case studies into six communities across the country that experienced energy project decision-making processes for various kinds of energy projects.
-The research findings were published in the major report A Matter of Trust: The role of communities in energy decision-making (authors: Michael Cleland, with Stephen Bird, Stewart Fast, Laura Nourallah, Shafak Sajid and Louis Simard).
+The research findings were published in the major report A Matter of Trust: The role of communities in energy decision-making by Michael Cleland, with Stephen Bird, Stewart Fast, Laura Nourallah, Shafak Sajid and Louis Simard.

 Separate reports below were prepared for each case study: